Blue sky, green hills, and rocky viewpoint on Koh Tao Thailand

 Story by Matthew Fisher

-Matthew Fisher is a traveler, divemaster, technologist, and storyteller who no longer takes life too seriously.
-You'll find him laughing (often) at life's messiness and sharing humor and lessons that bring clarity to anyone feeling a bit lost or looking for direction.
+I am a traveler, divemaster, technologist, and storyteller who's learned not to take life too seriously.
+You'll find me laughing (often) at life's messiness and sharing humor and lessons that bring clarity to anyone feeling a bit lost or looking for direction.